UKCloud/documentation/articles/openstack/ostack-gs.md

 ## Using the OpenStack command-line client

 The OpenStack project provides a command‑line client that enables you to access the project API through easy‑to‑use commands.
-For example, the Compute service provides a NOVA command‑line client.
+For example, the compute service provides a NOVA command‑line client.

 You can run the commands from the command line, or include the commands in scripts to automate tasks.
 If you provide OpenStack credentials, such as your user name and password, you can run these commands on any computer.